 There at the beginning

 Around the same time, Nobel Prize-winning work by Drs.
 Rosalyn Yalow and Solomon Berson that yielded radioimmunoassay (RIA), a technique whose use then blossomed, gave rise to a need in the scientific community for high-quality secondary antibodies.
-Antibodies, Inc. was founded, in part, to service that need.
+Antibodies Incorporated was founded, in part, to service that need.

 Developing with the immunochemistry community